 Folks preferring to conduct all their own research will feel right at home here.
 The plethora of tools from stock screeners to Quant ratings offer the type of analysis needed to enter into securities with the right amount of risk.

-Seeking Alpha has built a community of over 6.5 million like-minded people — but nothing’s perfect.
+Seeking Alpha has built a community of over 20million like-minded people — but nothing’s perfect.
+Here are the top pros and cons of the service:

 Pros